arifbillah360/Super-Shop-Management-System/README.md

-# over view
+# Overview
 The Super Shop Management System is designed to handle basic operations for a retail shop, including inventory management, sales tracking, and reporting.
 It provides a text-based interface for shopkeepers to manage products, process sales, and generate simple reports.

 # feature
-User Authentication
+User Authentication,
-Inventory Management
+Inventory Management,
-Product Sales
+Product Sales,
-Product Management
+Product Management,
-Multiple Product Option
+Multiple Product Option,
 Intuitive GUI

 # conclusion